-Andrew P Street is a Sydney-based, Adelaide-built journalist, columnist, author, editor and broadcaster.
+Andrew P Street is an Adelaide-based, Sydney-built journalist, columnist, author, editor and broadcaster.
 Disappointingly, he looks much like the picture to the right.

-He’s spent much of the last 20-odd years writing about politics, music, popular culture, film, social justice, science, travel and whatever else he gets distracted by and subsequently obsessed about.
+He’s spent much of the last few decades writing about politics, music, popular culture, film, social justice, science, travel and whatever else he gets distracted by and subsequently obsessed about.

 That was followed in 2016 by The Curious Story of Malcolm Turnbull: the Incredible Shrinking Man in the Top Hat. described by Fairfax’s Steven Carroll as “an entertaining approach that transforms familiar political figures, advisers and media commentators into unfamiliar ones and captures the unreal, circus-like nature of Australian politics”.

-He’s also been published in lots of other places over the years, including Rolling Stone, Time Out, the Guardian, NME, GQ, Elle, Australian Guitar, Blunt, The Big Issue, The Vine, King’s Tribune, Cosmos, Popular Science, the Sunday Telegraph and its related News Ltd titles in other states, Voyeur, Daily Life, NineMSN, fasterlouder, The Drum (ABC), Mess+Noise, Navy Outlook, every single Australian street press that has ever existed, and on blogs on the prestigious Internet.
+For many years he wrote his View From The Street column in the Sydney Morning Herald and has been published all over the place, including Rolling Stone, Time Out, the Guardian, The Australian, NME, GQ, Elle, Australian Guitar, Rotten Tomatoes, The Monthly, The Big Smoke, Blunt, The Big Issue, Crikey, Cosmos, Popular Science, News.com, Daily Life, NineMSN, the ABC, every single Australian street press that has ever existed, and all over the prestigious Internet.